 - Existing processes that are inefficient and convoluted: A key benefits of ISO 14001 certification is that it helps companies assess the effectiveness of their existing processes, and determine whether they could be phased out in lieu of more efficient processes.
 For example, many businesses conduct transactions through multiple touchpoints, with clients required to go through a convoluted process.
 ISO 14001 will help businesses determine whether more efficient, straight-forward processes could be implemented, such as assigning customers to the one staff member, rather than requiring them to deal with multiple people throughout a transaction.
 Not only does this increase overall efficiency, it also helps develop a culture of trust, as customers will see clear examples of how the business values their time.

 ISO 14001 consulting specialists can help with this process

 While the main purpose of an EMS is to help businesses minimise the environmental impact of their operations, ISO 14001 certification can also help companies in other ways.
 For example, organisations that are already ISO 14001 certified (a number that is growing every day) may be reluctant to conduct business with companies that are not, as their business practices have not been comprehensively audited, and thus dealing with them could expose ISO 14001 certified businesses to risk.

-To find out more about how ISO 14001 certification can specifically benefit your organisation, please contact our ISO 14001 consulting specialists today through this simple online contact us form or by phone on 1300 802 163 for a short, obligation-free consultation.
+To find out more about how ISO 14001 certification can specifically benefit your organisation, please contact our ISO 14001 consulting specialists today through this simple online contact us form or by phone at 1300 802 163 for a short, obligation-free consultation.
 All you need to do is tell them about your operations, including its industry, size, and location, and they can discuss with you some of the specific benefits ISO 14001 could bring to your operations.
 After this, they can talk you through the certification specifics, what your business should be doing to prepare, and get started on helping your company to achieve its socially sustainable goals.
 Aren’t you interested in hearing more about that?